 Weather-Adjusted Employment Change

-Monthly change; seasonally adjusted
+Monthly change in 6-month moving averages, seasonally adjusted

-Source: Bureau of Labor Statistics and Author's Calculations
+Source: Bureau of Labor Statistics and Author’s calculations.

 Weather-Adjusted Change in Total Nonfarm Employment (monthly change, seasonally adjusted)